-The New England Patriots have a reunion to attend Monday night in Orchard Park.
+The New England Patriots will revisit familiar faces in Orchard Park.

 In addition to offensive coordinator Brian Daboll and assistant offensive line coach Ryan Wendell, there are four former Patriots players between the active roster and practice squad of the Buffalo Bills.